 What Are Threat Hunting Tools?

-These are essentially the tools used during a threat hunt.
-These include threat-hunting software and equipment that allow cybersecurity professionals to find and handle the threats in a network.
+Threat hunting tools are essential resources used during a threat hunt.
+They encompass various software and equipment that allow cybersecurity professionals to find and handle threats in a network.

 Types of Threat Hunting Tools and Platforms